-CI/CD pipelines are a great way to get your application code from source into production.
-They ensure that your software is automatically tested and deployed.
+CI/CD pipelines are a great way to get your application from code into production.
+A good pipeline ensures that your software is is automatically built, tested and deployed.

 But if you’re designing your own CI/CD pipeline, what sort of structure should it have?

 A pipeline is often divided into stages, with each stage performing a set of tasks.

 In this article, we’ll take a look at the essential stages of a good CI/CD pipeline, so that you can improve your DevOps workflow.